 - If berthing or anchoring is planned, time for the same to be noted.

-Other entries as required by master, company and administration should also be recorded in the log book without fail.
+Also, any other entries as required by master, company, and administration should also be recorded in the log book without fail.

 - An original page should never be removed from the Log Book.
 This is because the Deck Log Book is used as official evidence in case of an unfortunate event

 - Only official designations and symbols to be used

 - If there is insufficient space in the Remarks section, insert a gummed paper strip instead of making the log book clumsy.
 This shouldn’t be necessary as there is ideal space to record everything in precise language

 Remember that the log book entry carries the OOW’s signature which means that the OOW is responsible for all that is recorded by him which is a mark of his competency and accuracy of the data that is entered.
 The above list of data to be entered is only indicative and more detailed information pertaining to the Deck Log Book can be read at here.